 A letter will be sent out annually informing patients that there annual review appointment is due.
 Patients are requested to make an appointment for this.

-The Midwife is here at the surgery on a Wednesday morning from 9pm.
+The Midwife is here at the surgery on a Monday afternoon between 3pm and 5pm.

 Child Health and Immunisation Clinic

 This clinic is run by Health Visiting Staff Nurses